ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/README.md

 **Who should attend?** … Prior course participants have included faculty, post docs, grad students, staff, and industry researchers.

-**What are the prerequisites?** … A basic understanding of the command line and R is a prerequisite for success in this course.
-We recommend beginners enroll in our introductory courses in CLI and R. After a brief review on the first morning of the course, we will not be providing instruction in basic CLI or R.
+**What are the prerequisites?** … To get the most out of this course, please complete the prerequisite material in [command line](base/cli_prerequisites) and [R](base/r_prerequisites) before the course, and contact us with any questions.

 **What do I need?** … You will need access to a computer with a reliable connection to the internet, a current versions of [R version](https://cloud.r-project.org/) and [Rstudio](https://rstudio.com/products/rstudio/download/#download) installed, and an application that allows them to ssh into a server (e.g. Bash for Windows, or Terminal for Apple).
 If your department does not allow you to install software on your computer, please contact us ahead of time.